palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 must thus be represented by `long` types, or by appropriate non-primitive types such as Java8/Joda-Time [Duration](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html).

+### Avoid new HashMap(int)

+Avoid new HashMap(int), use Maps#newHashMapWithExpectedSize(int) instead.

+The behavior of `new HashMap(int)` is misleading -- the parameter represents an internal size rather than an ability to hold that number of elements.
+If a HashMap with capacity K receives K elements, it will increase its capacity to 2*K along the way.
+This is because HashMap doubles its internal storage by 2 once it reaches 75% capacity.

+The Guava static method `Maps.newHashMapWithExpectedSize(int)` creates a HashMap which will not resize if provided the given number of elements.

 ## APIs and Interfaces